The NFB is committed to respecting your privacy

 Prince Edward Island: Environment, Industry and Romance

-Prince Edward Island as Seen by NFB Filmmakers comprises nine films about the island’s distinctive communities made between the 1940s and the 2020s, including Prince Edward Island (1943), directed by the Godmother of West Coast Canadian cinema herself, Margaret Perry; Island Romance (1957), a rare NFB fiction film that captures images of the port, roads and beaches of beautiful PEI; Eastern Graphic (1975), with its snapshots of the city of Montague, the testimonials of locals and the insights of the town’s eponymous 60-year-old weekly newspaper; and Kent Martin’s Love and Anger: Milton Acorn – Poet (1984), a portrait of the local poet by a local filmmaker.
+Prince Edward Island as Seen by NFB Filmmakers comprises nine films about the island’s distinctive communities made between the 1940s and the 2020s, including Prince Edward Island (1943), directed by the Godmother of East Coast Canadian cinema herself, Margaret Perry; Island Romance (1957), a rare NFB fiction film that captures images of the port, roads and beaches of beautiful PEI; Eastern Graphic (1975), with its snapshots of the city of Montague, the testimonials of locals and the insights of the town’s eponymous 60-year-old weekly newspaper; and Kent Martin’s Love and Anger: Milton Acorn – Poet (1984), a portrait of the local poet by a local filmmaker.
 This channel also features Susan Rodgers’ recent release Then Sings My Soul (2021), about the life and work of PEI singer and part-time fisherman Chad Matthews.

 Then Sings My Soul, Susan Rodgers, provided by the National Film Board of Canada